geo4web-testbed/general/README.md

 The general repository is used to publish meeting minutes and other general stuff.

 ## the testbed
 Geonovum wants to know more about how to publish spatial data on the web in a usable manner.
-To this end we are running a testbed around these four research topics, three of which are already done:
+To this end we are running a testbed around these four research topics, three of which are already done.

+The things we learned so far are summarized in the [Lessons Learned][29]

+The research topics are:
-*	Research topic #1: Modern ways of spatial data publication (not yet carried out)
+*	Research topic #1: Modern ways of spatial data publication
   *	[Invitation to tender][16] open April 18 until May 9
+  *	Running from May 17 - July 15

 *	Research topic #2: A usable spatial data publication platform
   * [Demo platform][17]
   * [Report][1] describing the results